STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 ###Observable with single Object and single Property

    * Use for: characterize a single property
-   * As an observable instance this very simply characterizes a single property value of a single instance object that was observed (e.g. a file with the name “foo.exe”) {% include expand_link.html text="Example »" section="composition1" %}
+   * As an observable instance this very simply characterizes a single property value of a single instance object that was observed (e.g. a file with the name “foo.exe”) {% include expand_link.html section="composition1" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <indicator:Observable id="example:Observable-c9ca84dc-4542-4292-af54-3c5c914ccbbc">